hmcdonald2/LegalFileNoteGenerator/README.md

 Currently it is set up to build on an existing word document.
 It takes that word document, which is effectively a template but is not a .dotx file.

 It opens it, resaves it with the current date and time as the file name, and appends the entered text into the file.

+I am just learning so the code is obviously ugly.